Dynamic Snippets

 The Dynamic Snippets Way

-In Latte terminology, a dynamic snippet is a specific use case of the {snippet}
+In Latte terminology, a dynamic snippet refers to a specific use of the {snippet}

 tag where a variable is used in

-the snippet name.
-Such a snippet cannot be found just anywhere in the template – it must be wrapped by a static snippet, i.e. a
+the snippet's name.
+Such a snippet cannot be placed just anywhere in the template; it must be wrapped by a static (regular)

 {snippet articlesContainer}